simo23/tinyYOLOv2/README.md

 - Clone the project and place it where you want
 - Download the binary file (~60MB) from pjreddie's site: https://pjreddie.com/media/files/tiny-yolo-voc.weights and place it into the folder where the scripts are
 - Launch test.py or test_webcam.py.
 Change the input_img_path and the weights_path in the main if you want.
 The code is now configured to run with weights and input image in the same folder as the script.
-- If you are launching them for the first time, the binary file will be extracted and a ckpt will be created.
+- If you are launching them for the first time, the weights will be extracted from the binary file and a ckpt will be created.
 Next time only the ckpt will be used!

 ### Requirements: